database-lab/deep-into-database/README.md

 # Deep Into DataBase

-Our journy to learn database.
+My journy to learn database.